willwray/lo_libs/readme.md

-# The liftoff sample project
+# The lo_libs libraries for the liftoff sample project

 This repository contains a software project that has many independent modules with interdependencies.
 The point is to demonstrate how you can